ForceoftheCyber/ipyquiz/README.md

 ## Quick start

+*See the notebook [example.ipynb](examples/example.ipynb) for examples of the quizzes.*

 Add a quiz to the notebook using the function `display_package(questions: QuestionPackage, as_group=True)`.
-- `questions` is a dictionary in the `QuestionPackage`-format described below under [Question format](#question-format).
+- `questions` is a dictionary of questions and ekstra data in the `QuestionPackage`-format described below under [Question format](#question-format).
-- If `as_group` is true, the questions will be displayed in a group with controls for checking the answers and evluation of the group as a whole.
+- If `as_group` is true, the questions will be displayed in a group with controls for checking the answers and evaluation of the group as a whole.
 If it is false, each question will have their own "Check answer"-button.

 Main functionality for question groups:
 - Specify how many questions need to be answered correctly for the group to be considered passed through `passing_threshold`.